Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Training on -FD Examples Improves Robustness

 where the $w^{(i)}_j$ is the corresponding coefficient for substitution $s_j^{(i)}$, which meet the convex hull constraints $\{ \sum_j w^{(i)}_j = 1, w^{(i)}_j > 0\}$.
 Previous works used gradient-based methods to update $w$ and build loss-maximizing AEs during training, formulated as:

 where $\alpha$ is adversarial step size and $\Vert . \Vert$ represents $l$-$2$ normalize operation.

-\paragraph{$n$-FD Convex Hull.} In $n$-FD adversarial training, we replace the gradient ascending direction with frequency descend direction to generate virtual AEs, formulated as:
+\paragraph{$n$-FD Convex Hull} In $n$-FD adversarial training, we replace the gradient ascending direction with frequency descend direction to generate virtual AEs, formulated as:

 where $\Delta \Phi_n$ is defined in Eq.~(\ref{eq:freq_delta}).
-This equation aims to increase the weight of $n$-FD substitutions and decrease that of others.
+This equation aims to increase the weight of $n$-FD substitutions.
 The full training algorithm is showed in Alg.~\ref{alg:nfd CV}.

 We implemented two $n$-FD training methods based on 1-gram and 2-gram frequency, denoted as \textbf{ADV-F1} and \textbf{ADV-F2}, respectively\footnote{For memory and computational speed reasons, we didn't implement algorithm with larger $n$.}.
-We follow the implementation of \citet{DNE}, and the details can be found in Appendix~\ref{apx:cv_freq}.
+We follow the implementation of~\cite{DNE}.

-\paragraph{Update of $w$ in \textbf{ADV-F}.} As in convex hull framework, each word is a convex combination of its candidates.
-We use fractional methods to calculate the $n$-gram frequency change.

 When $n=1$, ADV-F1 updates $w_j^{(i)}$ by its corresponding word frequency, the $\Delta \Phi_1(s_j^{(i)}; \boldsymbol{x})$ in Eq.~\ref{eq:nfd w} is computed as follows: